webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 ## Azure Management Groups and Policies

 - **Management Groups**
+  - used to manage access, policies, and compliance across multiple Azure subscriptions.
+They help in organizing subscriptions into a hierarchy for governance.
+You **do not deploy individual resources in a management group**.
   - level of scope and control(manage access, policy and compliance) across **subscriptions**.
   - use management groups to target policies and spending budgets across **subscriptions**.
   - all subscriptions within management group inherit policy. e.g. specific region to create VMs.